 The key here is to plan the business sale correctly from the beginning.
-The business owner/taxpayer should leave and stay out of California for the sale year and several years after because the state can still argue that the individual only did so to avoid tax from the major scale.
+The business owner/taxpayer should leave and stay out of California for the sale year and several years after because the state can still argue that the individual only did so to avoid tax on a major scale.

 In fact, many taxation experts suggest that business owners who sold their companies with assets and business operations in California should out of the state for at least four years.
 The reason for this is that the return may be selected for an audit 2-3 years after the tax return is filed for the year of the sale.
 Franchise tax board audits in California take longer than IRS audits.
 These audits are also more thoroughly documented particularly in cases of residency determinations.

 Four years may not even be safe for taxpayers wanting to avoid taxes in California.
-In some cases (especially if the stakes are high enough, meaning there’s substantial money involved in the sale), then taxpayers should stay out of California in 5-6 years.
+In some cases (especially if the stakes are high enough, meaning there’s substantial money involved in the sale), then taxpayers should stay out of California for 5-6 years.

 And staying out of California not only means physically returning to the Golden State and re-establishing a home there years after the sale of a major business.
 It also means that the taxpayer should not give the tax authorities in California any hint of going back there years after completing a major business sale.

-For example, the FTB can access social media accounts of taxpayers in California.
+For example, the FTB can access the social media accounts of taxpayers in California.
 If a taxpayer who sold his company in California for 20 million dollars in 2014 posted on Facebook about how he can’t wait to go back to LA as a resident, then he just gave the tax authorities some great evidence to pursue a case against him.